Photo: Courtesy, Crystal Bridges Museum of American Art

 “With the breadth of these new must-see offerings, Crystal Bridges is excited to bring visitors together to explore elements such as light and crystals through art in the museum’s natural setting,” said Rod Bigelow, Crystal Bridges executive director & chief diversity and inclusion officer.
 “We can’t wait share the brilliant work of Kusama in an intimate space, expand the conversation of crystals while highlighting local connections, and provide an exclusive outdoor light experience unlike anything we’ve ever seen.”

-Crystal Bridges recently acquired Infinity Mirrored Room—My Heart is Dancing into the Universe, created in 2018.
+Infinity Mirrored Room was created in 2018.
 The work is contained inside an enclosed room filled with mirrors and dotted, color-changing paper lanterns, creating an effect that makes it appear as though the dots expand forever into the universe.

 Crystal Bridges acquired another of Kusama’s works, titled Flowers That Bloom Now, in 2018.
 That sculpture is currently located in the North Forest.